ernest-beqy/ernest-beqy/README.md

 🌍 **Location:** Currently in Sandton, Johannesburg, South Africa 🇿🇦

-💼 **Open to:**
-- Project collaborations
-- consultations
-- job opportunities

 👨‍💻 Feel free to reach out using the contact details below.

 ---

 ## 🚀 About Me
 I'm a passionate **Software Engineer** and **AI Enthusiast** with a mission to create impactful digital solutions.
 With a strong foundation in **full-stack development** and **cloud technologies**, I thrive in building scalable, efficient, and innovative applications.

 ### 🔭 Current Roles:
 - **Backend Engineer** at [Beqy.ai](https://beqy.ai)